Cap-go/website/content/blog/automatic-build-and-release-with-gitlab.md

 ## Preface

-Be sure you have add your app first to Capgo, this tutorial just focus on the upload phase
+Be sure you added your app first to Capgo, this tutorial just focus on the upload phase

 ## Commit convention

-First you need to start following the commit convention [conventionalcommits](https://www.conventionalcommits.org/en/v1.0.0/)\` this will help the tooling understand how upgrade the version number, it's 5 min to learn it.
+First you need to start following the commit convention [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)\` this will help the tooling understand how to upgrade the version number, it's 5 min to learn it.

 ![Conventional commits](/conventional_commits.webp)